Leosuziqi/Fault-Prediction-for-Industrial-Motors-using-Machine-Learning/README.md

 <p align="center"><img src="EDA.png"  width="500" > </p>

-Below is an example of Anomoly from a real case in practical, the oscillation of frequency of motor drive can be found.
+Below is an example of Anomaly from a real case in practical, the oscillation of frequency of motor drive can be found.
 The purpose of the first part of work is to detect/predict oscillcation with ML tools.

 <p align="center"><img src="Marked Oscillation.png"  width="1000"></p>